Jbyford89/ASU-CyberSecurity-Bootcamp/ELK-Stack-Deployment-Project/README.md

   #-------------------------- Elasticsearch output ------------------------------
   output.elasticsearch:
     # TODO: Change the hosts IP address to the IP address of your ELK server
-    # TODO: Change password from `changem` to the password you created
+    # TODO: Change password from `changeme` to the password you created
     hosts: ["10.1.0.4:9200"]
     username: "elastic"
     password: "changeme"